HTTP-RPC/Kilo/README.md

 The `RequestMethod` annotation associates an HTTP verb such as `GET` or `POST` with a service method, or "handler".
 The optional `ResourcePath` annotation associates a handler with a specific path, or "endpoint", relative to the servlet.
 If unspecified, the handler is associated with the servlet itself.
 The optional `Description` annotation is used to document a service implementation and is discussed in more detail [later](#api-documentation).

-Arguments may be provided via the query string, resource path, or request body.
-They may also be submitted as [form data](https://www.w3.org/TR/2014/REC-html5-20141028/forms.html#attr-fs-enctype). `WebService` converts the values to the expected types, invokes the method, and writes the return value (if any) to the output stream as JSON.
+Arguments may be provided via the query string, resource path, or request body. `WebService` converts the values to the expected types, invokes the method, and writes the return value (if any) to the output stream as JSON.

-Multiple methods may be associated with the same verb and path. `WebService` selects the best method to execute based on the provided argument values.
+Multiple methods may be associated with the same verb and path. `WebService` selects the best method to execute based on the provided values.
 For example, this request would invoke the first method:

 ```
 GET /math/sum?a=2&b=4